artemave/vjs/README.md

 # Vjs [![CircleCI](https://circleci.com/gh/artemave/vjs.svg?style=svg)](https://circleci.com/gh/artemave/vjs)

-Essential for javascript productivity.

 ## What is this?

-Vim plugin that brings along a bunch of features to make development of javascript/node programs less painful.
+Vim plugin that brings about a bunch of powertricks for writing Javascript:

 Namely: